RetroDECK/RetroDECK/README.md

 No, RetroDECK doesn't support Windows, but the project is fully open source so you can port it if you wish.
 As an alternative, [Retrobat](http://www.retrobat.ovh/) offers similar functionality (but may not be compatible with RetroDECK's rom paths).

 ## How can I install it?
-Check the [Managing RetroDECK flatpak file](https://github.com/XargonWan/RetroDECK/wiki/Developer-notes#managing-retrodeck-flatpak-file) on the Wiki
+Check the [Installation instructions](https://github.com/XargonWan/RetroDECK/wiki#installation-instructions) on the Wiki

 ## Can I help?
 Of course, any help is appreciated, and not only byp rogramming, just check out our [Discord](https://discord.gg/Dz3szYsP8g)!